Sebastian Wheldon: 2025

 At the start of 2025, Wheldon competed in the F4 Middle East Championship with Prema Racing.
 He finished in third place during round one at Yas Marina.

-For his main campaign, Wheldon is set to compete in the Italian F4 Championship and E4 Championship with Prema Racing.
+For his main campaign, Wheldon competed in the Italian F4 Championship and E4 Championship with Prema Racing.

+Formula Regional (2026–)

+Prior to the start of his main 2026 campaign, Wheldon participated in the Formula Regional Middle East Trophy with Mumbai Falcons.

+Wheldon was set to remain with Prema Racing in his promotion to the Formula Regional European Championship, but was replaced by Tomass Štolcermanis just two weeks later.
+He was later announced to be driving for MP Motorsport instead just a few days later.